antirez/ST77xx-pure-MP/README.md

 VCC       -> 3V3       (one of the many)

-Please note that this corresponds to the SPI interface 1 (known as HSPI), becuase the SPI 0 is used in order to communicate with the internal flash memory.
+Please note that this corresponds to the SPI interface 1 (known as HSPI), because the SPI 0 is used in order to communicate with the internal flash memory.

 Make sure to set 'polarity' in the SPI interface according to your display specification.
 Sometimes it is 1 sometimes 0.